Johnng007/Live-Forensicator/README.md

 * <p>Forensicator Has the ability to Search through all the folders within a system looking for files with similar extensions as well known Ransomwares, Albeit this     search takes long but its helpful if the Alert you recieved is related to a Ransomware attack</p>

-* <p>Forensictor can capture network traffic using netsh trace, this is useful when your investigation has to do with asset communicating with known malicious IPs,       this way you can parse the pcapng file to wireshark and examine for C&C servers.
-By Defult i set the capture to take 120secs</p>
+* <p>Forensicator can capture network traffic, this is useful when your investigation has to do with asset communicating with known malicious IPs,       this way you can parse the pcapng file to wireshark and examine for C&C servers.</p>

 * <p>Sometimes it may be paramount to maintain the integrity of the Artifacts, where lawyers may argue that it might have been compromised on transit to your lab.
-  Forensicator can now encrypt the Artifact with a unique randomely generated key using AES algorithm, you can specify this by using the -ENCRYPTED parameter.
+  Forensicator can encrypt the Artifact with a unique randomely generated key using AES algorithm, you can specify this by using the -ENCRYPTED parameter.
 You can   decrypt it at will anywhere anytime even with another copy of Forensicator, just keep your key safe.
 This task is performed by the FileCryptography.psm1 file
 > #### NOTE:
 > This feature is only currently available in the Windows Module..
 </p>